AlexVonEinzbern/Voronoi-diagrams-and-Folium/README.md

 ## Case study

-Our Voronoi diagram will be for train stations across the New York city (using the CSV [Train Stations](https://data.cityofnewyork.us/Transportation/Subway-Stations/arq3-7z49) data set).
+Our Voronoi diagram will be for Train Stations across the New York City (using the CSV [Train Stations](https://data.cityofnewyork.us/Transportation/Subway-Stations/arq3-7z49) data set).
 Our map highlights the regions closest to each station:

 <!DOCTYPE html>
 <html>